🔍 공개 퀴즈 검색

 Dark colors absorb radiation:

-1. Same as light colors
+1. Better than light colors ✓

 2. Not at all